For centuries, alchemy has become synonymous with gaining wealth and immortality.

 – Alchemist saying

-Whether you understand Alchemy as a science or as a psycho-spiritual instrument, alchemy is ultimately concerned with transformation and change.
+Whether you understand Alchemy as a science or as a spiritual psychology instrument, alchemy is ultimately concerned with transformation and change.

-These days, we can thank famous psychologist C. G. Jung for the continued interest in alchemy.
-Much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated road map by which we can learn to get ourselves “out of our own way,” stop being our own enemies, and allow our fullest potential to unfold.
+These days, we can thank famous psychiatrist C. G. Jung for the continued interest in alchemy.
+Much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated roadmap by which we can learn to get ourselves “out of our own way,” stop being our own enemies and allow our fullest potential to unfold.